yrosseel/lavaan.org.old/development.md

 [commits](https://github.com/yrosseel/lavaan/commits/master) tab, you can see all the recent changes that have been committed.

-#### Reporting bugs ####

-If you have found a bug, please report it.
-You can either:

-1. email me directly (<Yves.Rosseel@UGent.be>)
-2. report it on the [lavaan discussion group](https://groups.google.com/d/forum/lavaan)
-3. create an issue on [GitHub](https://github.com/yrosseel/lavaan/issues)

-whatever you find most convenient.
-But please, include a reproducable example containing an R script, and a snippet of your data (just enough to reproduce the issue)

-All bugs found in lavaan are reported in the [version history](/version.html).

 #### Future plans ####

 Version 0.5 is already fairly complete, but new features (mostly related to categorical data) are still added.
 In particular, we are working on implementing